 2. Number of Patients Served

 The Mayo Clinic employs more than 4,500 physicians and scientists and treats approximately 1.3 million patients each year, according to its website.
 According to a Forbes article from 2017, they did 7,000 executive physicals that year.

 As far as the experience for your employees, it’s simple math.
-Seeing that many patients makes it difficult for large hospitals and regional health systems to provide a personal, intimate experience for everyone.
+Seeing that many patients make it difficult for large hospitals and regional health systems to provide a personal, intimate experience for everyone.

 Concierge practices might have just a solo practitioner or a handful of doctors, and the number of patients they see each year is in the hundreds.
 This allows for a more intimate experience than one offered at a hospital dealing with thousands of patients each day.